njaurigue/cse15l-lab-reports/lab-report-4-week-8.md

 ```

 ### Expectation
 The third and final snippet is testing links containing large spaces and new lines within both names and links.
-With our understanding of markdown link behavior, these new lines and spaces should not affect their validity as links.By observing the VSCode preview, we confirmed that `https://www.twitter.com`, `https://ucsd-cse15l-w22.github.io/`, and `https://cse.ucsd.edu/` should be included in our output as links, while `github.com` is excluded for missing a closing parentheses.
+With our understanding of markdown link behavior, these new lines and spaces should not affect their validity as links.
+By observing the VSCode preview, we confirmed that `https://ucsd-cse15l-w22.github.io/` is the only valid link and should be included in our output, while `github.com`, `https://www.twitter.com`, and `https://cse.ucsd.edu/` are all excluded.

 ### Testing